Naive portrait of Robert Spearman Swinburne believed by Lt General Thomas Robert Swinburne - Battle of Waterloo

 A naive and unsual portrait, ink and watercolour, of a three year old Robert Spearman Swinburne aged 3 years and two days.
 Robert was the son of Lt Gen Thomas Robert Swinburne who fought alongside Wellington at the Battle of Waterloo.

 Lt General Thomas Robert Swinburne was described as a gifted amateur artist and we believe Swinburne to be the artist in this case.
+This was found along with two a small collection of other sketches and paintings by him.

 Thomas Robert Swinburne was born in March 1794 and raised at Pontop Hall, a 17th century manor house in County Durham.
 He was the eldest son of Thomas Swinburne (d.1825) and his wife, Charlotte Spearman.